Hysterectomy and PCOS

 Why it isn’t a Cure for PCOS

 Having a hysterectomy results in what’s called surgical menopause.
 Your periods stop immediately.
 Hormone levels drop quickly as compared with the natural and gradual decline seen in menopause.
 Women who have had a hysterectomy but still have their ovaries, will see a decline in hormone levels and reach menopause earlier.
-Women who have their ovaries also removed during a hysterectomy will experience greater losses in estrogen and progesterone, which are hormones produced by the ovaries.
 Here’s some of the problems caused by the loss of these hormones.

 Complications associated with a hysterectomy: